MicrosoftDocs/azure-docs/articles/cosmos-db/create-sql-api-java-changefeed.md

 ms.author: anfeldma
 ---

-# Tutorial - an end-to-end Java SQL API application sample with Change Feed
+# Tutorial - an end-to-end Async Java SQL API application sample with Change Feed

 This tutorial guide walks you through a simple Java SQL API application which inserts documents into an Azure Cosmos DB container, while maintaining a materialized view of the container using Change Feed.